Alexhuszagh/rust-lexical/lexical-core/README.md

 4. For the fallback bigcomp algorithm, we use a division algorithm optimized for the generation of a single digit from a given radix, by setting the leading bit in the denominator 4 below the most-significant bit (in decimal strings).
 This requires only 1 native division per digit generated.
 4. The individual "limbs" of the big integers are optimized to the architecture we compile on, for example, u32 on x86 and u64 on x86-64, minimizing the number of native operations required.
 Currently, 64-bit limbs are used on target architectures `aarch64`, `powerpc64`, `mips64`, and `x86_64`.

+# Version Support

+Lexical-core is tested to work from Rustc versions of 1.24-1.35, and should work on newer versions as well.
+Please report any errors compiling lexical-core for any Rust compiler 1.24.0 or later.

+# Changelog

+All changes since 2.2.0 are documented in [CHANGELOG](CHANGELOG).

 # License

 Lexical-core is dual licensed under the Apache 2.0 license as well as the MIT license.
 See the LICENCE-MIT and the LICENCE-APACHE files for the licenses.

-Lexical-core also ports some code from [V8](https://github.com/v8/v8), [libgo](https://golang.org/src) and [fpconv](https://github.com/night-shift/fpconv), and therefore might be subject to the terms of a 3-clause BSD license or BSD-like license.
+Lexical-core also ports some code from [rust](https://github.com/rust-lang/rust) (for backwards compatibility), [V8](https://github.com/v8/v8), [libgo](https://golang.org/src) and [fpconv](https://github.com/night-shift/fpconv), and therefore might be subject to the terms of a 3-clause BSD license or BSD-like license.

 # Contributing